bobaoai/BNFO286_Project/README.md

 ## SNPs to gene assignemnt

-We have SNP statistic score.
+SNPs' statistic scores are obtained.
 The NN are built

 ## Network Propagation